jiveshs98/Python-Scraping-Real-Estate-Data/README.md

 <br></br>

 The output is stored in **Output.csv** file after running the code.
+The output should look something like this.
 <br></br>

 **Snapshot of Output**